What is a VECTOR?

 First, you’ll need to attach Kayezen carabiners to your VECTOR.
 Attach the U-shaped FIXED loop end with a carabiner to a Kayezen Multi-Anchor, Kayezen or similar secure wall mounts, chain link fences, posts, poles, or professional equipment such as cable rack and pulley systems or fitness racks.

 Look for the VECTOR CAP and the ‘swivel loop’ at the end.
 Attach a Kayezen carabiner to your VECTOR, and then attach the accessory to the carabiner.

 How do I change resistance levels with a VECTOR?

 Now that you’re anchored and you’ve attached an accessory, changing resistance is as simple as twisting the VECTOR cap.
-Always make sure the cap is closed before twisting it to change resistance.
+Always make sure the cap is fully closed before twisting it to change resistance.

 Start by twisting the cap so that the arrow points to Level 1 (a single horizontal blue line).
 Pull against the resistance.
 At Level 1, 4 tubes are engaged.
-Return to the starting point with the cap closed.
+Return to the starting point with the cap fully closed.
 Twist the cap to Level 2 (2 horizontal blue lines) and see how that feels.
 At Level 2, 6 tubes are engaged.
-Return to the starting point with the cap closed.
+Return to the starting point with the cap fully closed.
 Twist the cap to Level 3 (3 horizontal blue lines) and see how the resistance increases.
 At Level 3, all 8 tubes are engaged.

 What is the process for replacing the tubing?